P4R7/P4R7/README.md

-- 👋 Hi, my name is parivesh, i am a Java ,Kotlin, Python, Javascript, React Developer.
+- 👋 Hi, my name is parivesh, i am a Software Engineer.
-- 👀 I’m interested in good understandable code
+- 👀 I’m interested in good understandable code and Processes
-- 🌱 I’m currently learning Application Architecture Design
+- 🌱 I’m currently learning Application Architecture Design.
-- 💞️ I’m looking to collaborate on web application or cloud projects
+- 💞️ I’m looking to collaborate on web application or cloud projects.

 <!---
 P4R7/P4R7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.